Reduction theory for Fuchsian groups with cusps: Fuchsian groups and fundamental domains

-where $a_k$ and $b_k$ are hyperbolic elements (note $a_kb_ka_k^{-1}b_k^{-1} = [a_k,b_k]$ is the commutator), $x_k$ are elliptic, and $p_k$ are parabolic.
+where $a_k$ and $b_k$ are hyperbolic elements (note $b_k^{-1}a_k^{-1}b_ka_k = [a_k,b_k]$ is the commutator right-to-left, consistent with composing transformations), $x_k$ are elliptic, and $p_k$ are parabolic.
 Conversely, any finitely generated Fuchsian group of the first kind possesses a Fricke polygon (obtained by allowable modifications of a Dirichlet polygon).
 This result goes back to Klein~\cite{Klein-1923}, see also Lehner~\cite{Lehner-book} and Keen~\cite{Keen-1965}.